-Kimberly L. Berkowski, Ph.D. prosecutes patent applications in the chemical, pharmaceutical, and polymer/material sciences for various types of clients, including international corporations, startups, and universities.
+Kimberly L. Berkowski, Ph.D. prosecutes patent applications in the chemical, pharmaceutical, and polymer/material sciences for various types of clients, including multinational corporations, start-ups, and universities.
 Her technical research and teaching background enable her to work seamlessly with scientists and lay persons alike to produce quality work and favorable results.
-She has extensive bench experience with the synthesis, characterization, and application of small molecules, polymers, peptides, and biomaterials; protein bioconjugation; and the computer modeling and design of ligands to fit within protein binding pockets .
-Dr. Berkowski also brings exceptional technical communication skills that she cultivated during her years of teaching in academia.
+She has extensive bench experience with the synthesis, characterization, and application of small molecules, polymers, peptides, and biomaterials.
+Kimberly also brings exceptional technical communication skills that she cultivated during her years of teaching in academia.

-Dr. Berkowski was selected as an “Emerging Lawyer” in the 2015 and 2016 editions of Emerging Lawyers Magazine, in which young attorneys are recognized among the top up-and-coming attorneys in Illinois.
-Additionally, Dr. Berkowski was selected for inclusion in the 2016 Illinois Rising Stars® list, featuring outstanding young attorneys in the state.
+Kimberly was selected as an “Emerging Lawyer” in the 2015–2021 editions of Emerging Lawyers Magazine, in which young attorneys are recognized among the top up-and-coming attorneys in Illinois.
+Additionally, she was selected for inclusion in the 2016–2021 Illinois Rising Stars® list, featuring outstanding young attorneys in the state.

-- Prepared and prosecuted to issuance patent applications relating to small-molecule therapeutics, personal care products, pharmaceutical formulations, and synthetic methods
+- Prepared and prosecuted to issuance patent applications in the chemical and biotechnological arts, such as small-molecule therapeutics, personal care products, pharmaceutical formulations, synthetic methods.

 - Prepared patentability, validity, and freedom-to-operate opinions for chemical compounds, polymeric materials, and chemical/biological processes.